top of page

 We all have our biases.
 When we’re excited about something, we tend to focus on the positives and ignore any red flags.
 The same goes for when we’re feeling pessimistic—sometimes we can only see the negatives and overlook the good.

 At university, this could mean being overly confident about a new friendship or being too quick to dismiss a challenging but rewarding course.
 The key is to acknowledge those biases.
 If you’re feeling overly optimistic, take a step back and think about the potential downsides.
-If you’re feeling pessimistic, force yourself to look for the positives.
-By balancing your perspective, you’re less likely to experience a jarring emotional shock if things don’t go as planned.

 3. Make a Balanced Investment